valentjn/vscode-ltex/SECURITY.md

 7. Fix is pushed and released; [responsible disclosure](#responsible-disclosure-policy)
 8. [Post-mortem analysis](#post-mortem-analysis)

-You will obtain an update via email as soon as the next step has been completed, but no later than 5 days after the last update.
+You will obtain an update as soon as the next step has been completed, but no later than 5 days after the last update.

 ## Responsible Disclosure Policy